 About Hong Kong

 China’s Qing dynasty ruled here until its defeat in the First Opium war of 1842, ceding Hong Kong and the 230 surrounding islands to Britain.
-This marked the beginning of the Hong Kong we know today.
-Composed of three separate islands – Hong Kong Island, Kowloon and the New Territories – this is a centre of international trade, a major manufacturing hub and a key gateway to China’s economic market.
+This event marked the beginning of the Hong Kong we know today.
+Composed of three separate islands – Hong Kong Island, Kowloon and the New Territories – this is a centre of international trade, a central manufacturing hub and a key gateway to China’s economic market.

 Hong Kong bucket list

 Admire the famous skyline

 Check out the laser show

-Recognized as the world’s most spectacular lightshow, the Symphony of Lights is something worth checking out.
+Recognized as the world’s most spectacular light show, the Symphony of Lights is something worth checking out.
 Every night since 2004, the harbour comes alive at 8 pm with lights and sounds that shine against iconic buildings on both sides of the bay.

 Pay homage to Bruce Lee

 Although Bruce Lee died way before I was even born, his legend has withstood the passage of time.
 I even remember my dad watching many of his movies, marvelling at his skill.
-He was definitely a man that left a mark on many.
+He was a man that left a mark on many.

-Be prepared to wait your turn to take a pic with Bruce Lee as his is a very popular statue.
+Be prepared to wait your turn to take a pic with Bruce Lee as this is a very popular statue.
 You might even witness many fan pictures in the making.
 After all, who can resist a pose or two?

 Soak in breathtaking views from The Peak

 The Peak Tram

 Part of the experience of visiting The Peak is a ride in the Peak Tram.
 You get a nice glimpse into the past as you pass the narrow, steep streets and buildings with impossible angles.
-When you consider that the Tram has been operating since 1888, it really makes you appreciate the tenacity and vision of those that built it.
+When you consider that the Tram has been operating since 1888, it makes you appreciate the tenacity and vision of those that built it.
 You can learn some of its history in the terminal before you board or when you return.

 Visit the Tian Tan Buddha statue

 Hidden in the mountains, the 34-metre tall statue of Tian Tan Buddha has been drawing pilgrims from all over Asia since 1993.
 This north-facing statue took 12 years to complete.
 You can climb the 268 steps for a closer look at the stunning views of the harbour.

-The Po Lin Monastery, opposite of the statue, is an important Buddhist sanctum and has a vegetarian restaurant, which came in quite handy.
+The Po Lin Monastery, opposite the statue, is an important Buddhist sanctum and has a vegetarian restaurant, which came in quite handy.